-Rent yourself a campervan with plenty of windows, grab your keys, drive out to the countryside and scope out a suitable spot before the sun sets.
+Rent yourself a cheap campervan with plenty of windows, grab your keys, drive out to the countryside and scope out a suitable spot before the sun sets.
 Choose a place that has a clear view of the sky and is going to be free of light pollution.
 Then, simply settle back and wait for nature to do its work.

 - Celebrate beer day